roc-streaming/roc-vad/README.md

 Key features of Roc Toolkit streaming engine, used by Roc VAD:

 * real-time streaming with guaranteed latency;
-* robust work on unreliable networks like Wi-Fi, due to use of Forward Erasure Correction codes;
+* robust work on unreliable networks like Wi-Fi, due to the use of Forward Erasure Correction codes;
 * CD-quality audio;
 * multiple profiles for different CPU and latency requirements;
 * relying on open, standard protocols, like RTP and FECFRAME;